microsoft/Olive/docs/source/design/dataset.md

         }
     },
     ```
-    - QAT: requires a whole dataset with annotations which can hold the same format with evaluation dataset.
+    - QAT: A complete dataset with annotations is needed, and it must be in a format that is consistent with the evaluation dataset.
     ```json
     "quantization_aware_training":{
         "type": "QuantizationAwareTraining",